The Four-Eyes Principle: Implementing Dual Approval in Jira

 Jira workflow transitions can require specific users or group membership, but they lack:

-• Audit trail — no built-in record of who approved, when, and in what order
+- Audit trail with timestamps: no built-in record of who approved, when, and in what order

 Implementing the Four-Eyes Principle with Group Sign-Off